Why are Changes Needed?

 Get to Know the Campaign

-View the full Michigan law by clicking here.
+View the Michigan exemption law by clicking here.

 - Jury duty summons should include specific information for breastfeeding jurors: the availability of milk expression time and location that does not include a bathroom; access to baby or child for breastfeeding during the trial; whether the court provides assistance in finding child care; and other logistical support for breastfeeding accommodations.